comake/skl/docs/build-engine.md

 - read from a file
 - queried from an SKDS (see [Ecosystem](./ecosystem.md) for more info)

-{% hint style="info" %} All examples in this section use the prebuilt Javascript SKQL Engine. {% endhint %}
+{% hint style="info" %} All examples in this section use the prebuilt Javascript SKL Engine. {% endhint %}

 Supplied via a variable:
 ```javascript